telekom-mms/sectpmctl/README.md

 An installation on an ACER Swift 3 SF314-42 and an ACER Nitro AN515-45 laptop, both caused this problem:

 * The Secure Boot Forbidden Signature Database (DBX) could not be cleared by the Clear Mode in BIOS.
-Workaround: Use the '--skipdbx' option in the
-'sectpmctl boot install' command.
-Skipping the DBX db is safe if no multi boot is used and no Microsoft certificate is in the PCR 7 chain.
-See 'Lenovo P15 Gen 2 laptop NVidia Problem' for more information.
-When the '--skipdbx' option is used and a normal Ubuntu or Windows is installed at a later time, restore the Secure Boot factory keys from inside the BIOS to restore the DBX db.
+Workaround: Use the `--skipdbx` option in the `sectpmctl boot install` command.
+Skipping the DBX db is safe if no multi boot is used and no Microsoft certificate is in the PCR 7 chain or if the `--withoutmicrosoftkeys` option is used.
+See [Lenovo P15 Gen 2 laptop NVidia Problem](#Lenovo P15 Gen 2 laptop NVidia Problem) for more information.
+When the `--skipdbx` option is used and a normal Ubuntu or Windows is installed at a later time, restore the Secure Boot factory keys from inside the BIOS to restore the DBX db before installation of the new OS.

 An installation on an ACER Swift 3 SF314-42 caused this problems only once and then never again:

 * The Secure Boot Signature Database (DB) could not be cleared by the Clear Mode in BIOS.
 Fix: Clear it manually before installation with
 `efi-updatevar -d 0 db`.
 * tpm2_clear fails.
-Fix: Clear the TPM inside the BIOS, Windows, or by executing `echo 5 | sudo tee /sys/class/tpm/tpm0/ppi/request` and remove the tpm2_clear call in /usr/lib/sectpmctl/scripts/sectpmctl-tpm.
+Fix: Clear the TPM inside the BIOS, Windows, or by executing `echo 5 | sudo tee /sys/class/tpm/tpm0/ppi/request` and remove the tpm2_clear call in `/usr/lib/sectpmctl/scripts/sectpmctl-tpm`.
 * tpm2_dictionarylockout fails.
 That's not good.
-If the lockout settings are reasonable already, the call can be removed in /usr/lib/sectpmctl/scripts/sectpmctl-tpm.
+If the lockout settings are reasonable already, the call can be removed in `/usr/lib/sectpmctl/scripts/sectpmctl-tpm`.

 These tools can be used to read the current Secure Boot and TPM settings: